To make CAPE run properly in your virtualized Windows system, you will have to install some required software and libraries.

 At this point, you should have installed everything needed by CAPE to run properly.

-Depending on what kind of files you want to analyze and what kind of sandboxed environment you want to run the malware samples in, you may want to install additional software such as browsers, PDF readers, office suites, etc.
+Depending on what kind of files you want to analyze and what kind of sandbox environment you want to run the malware samples in, you may want to install additional software such as browsers, PDF readers, office suites, etc.

 Remember to disable the “Auto Update” or “Check For Updates” feature of any additional software that you install.